A universal finite type invariant of knots in homology 3-spheres: Diagram spaces

 \subsection{Product and coproduct}

 We first define a coproduct on the diagram spaces of the previous subsection.
-Given a (w--)beaded Jacobi diagram $D$ on $X$ or $C$, denote by $\dddot{D}$ its graph part, and by $\dddot{D}_i$, $i\in I$, the connected components of $\dddot{D}$.
-Define $D_J=D\setminus(\sqcup_{i\in I\setminus J}\dddot{D}_i)$ by multiplying the labels of the concatenated edges of the skeleton, when relevant.
-The coproduct of a diagram $D$ is defined by Note that the different relations on beaded Jacobi diagrams respect the coproduct.
+Given a (w--)beaded Jacobi diagram $D$ on $X$ or $C$, denote by $\dddot{D}$ the diagram $D$ with its skeleton removed, and write $\dddot D=\sqcup_{i\in I}\dddot{D}_i$, where the underlying graph of each $\dddot{D}_i$ is connected.
+For $J\subset I$, define a beaded Jacobi diagram $D_J=D\setminus(\sqcup_{i\in I\setminus J}\dddot{D}_i)$ where the label of an edge of the skeleton is the product of the labels appearing in $D$ on this edge (an edge of the skeleton of $D_J$ may correspond to a union of edges of $D$); all other data (vertex orientation, edge orientation, labels) are the same as in $D$; see Figure~\ref{figCoproduct}.
+The coproduct of a diagram $D$ is defined by and we extend this definition to infinite series of diagrams by linearity.
+Note that the different relations on beaded Jacobi diagrams respect the coproduct.
 This provides a notion of {\em group-like} elements, {\em ie} elements $G$ such that $\Delta(G)=G\otimes G$.
 Also, the isomorphisms $\chi$ of the previous subsection preserve the coproduct.